 Project Description

-The goal of this project is to create a control system that corrects the air-fuel ratio by moving the throttle and wastegates to improve engine performance.
+The goal of this project is to create and implement a multi-input multi-output control system for the throttle and wastegate components in the current Mathworks Powertrain Blockset.

+.

 Key Goals

-The key goal of this project is to create a 2 input, 2 output Model Predictive Control System to replace the current control system Mathworks and others use.
-Our MPC system is to be validated with GTPower engine analytics to ensure the air-fuel ratio agrees with the simulated value.
-The final goal is seamlessly integrating the system into the powertrain blockset dynamometer.
+A key goal of this project is to create a multi-input, multi-output control system to replace the current control system Mathworks and others use in the Powertrain Blockset.
+The items we are controlling are the throttle and wastegate to control air flow through the engine.
+Another key goal is to reduce the output torque to desired torque error.
+The final goal is for our controller to work with the current Powertrain Blockset system.

 Primary Market